openintegrationhub/Connectors/Adapters/Examples/SnazzyContactsAdapter/README.md

 # elasticio-snazzycontacts-component
 > [Snazzy Contacts](https://snazzycontacts.com) Node.js component for [elastic.io platform](http://www.elastic.io "elastic.io platform")

+[Snazzy Contacts](https://snazzycontacts.com) is a smart contact management software for controlling, organizing and managing your contacts data.
+With [Snazzy Contacts](https://snazzycontacts.com) you could manage your entire team contacts(contacts and organizations) and work flexibly together with your colleagues.
+You are able to maintain your addresses on all devices from everywhere.

 This is a connector(*component*) which connects [Snazzy Contacts](https://snazzycontacts.com) with [elastic.io platform](http://www.elastic.io "elastic.io platform").
 With this connector you are able to create different flows on [elastic.io](http://www.elastic.io "elastic.io platform").
 The component supports **"Triggers"** (e.g. ``getPersons``, ``getOrganizations``) as well as **"Actions"** (e.g. ``updatePerson``, ``createOrganization``, ``updatePersonsOrganization``, etc.), therefore with this component you could both read and fetch data from [Snazzy Contacts](https://snazzycontacts.com) and write and save data in [Snazzy Contacts](https://snazzycontacts.com) via [elastic.io platform](http://www.elastic.io "elastic.io platform").

 ## Before you begin